io-project-cyber/Can-D/README.md

 >EXAMPLE: My name is Marko Morrison and my company username is markom2.
 This means that I want first name + last initial + no. if repeating.
 With these conventions, if DIAC were to generate four names for Kathy Smith, the last username would be ksmith4.

 >PLANNED: The user can choose for a single complex credential from the database to be stored in a seperate file.
 If this credential is found anywhere else on the network, it will be known that the database list was sprayed.

+>PLANNED: Some passwords are more common than others - it's probably unusual to see perfectly unique passwords in a company.
+Therefore, assign different weight to passwords based on repetition (no need to make it too complicated)